abmesamesa/blog/posts/2021-01-25-aws-learning-path.md

 - Private subnets are inaccessible by default (Backend, databases)
 - To make public a subnet we need to create an Internet Gateway attached to our VPC and create a route in the route table of the subnet mapping any route not known by the route table and the internet gateway.
 - The first 4 addresses of the subnet CIDR block, and the last one are reserved and can not be used.
+- You can associate multiple subnets to the same route table.

 #### NACLs